nextgenbio/nextgenbio/workshops_07.md

 ---
 layout: page
 title: About
-permalink: /workshops/
+permalink: /workshops_07/
 date: 2019-05-06
 ---

 ## The next workshop

-The next workshop will run on 16-17th December 2019 at the University of Leeds.
-It will cover project organisation, command line for the analysis of next-generation sequencing data and introduction to cloud computing.
+The next workshop will run on 16-17th July 2018 at the University of Leeds.
+Unlike our previous workshops, this one is aimed at researchers who are comfortable with command line.

 ### Venue